Snake Eyes (2021 film): Critical response

 Glen Kenny of The New York Times gave the film a negative review, and criticized the story.
 He wrote "The plot points above are real; however, [it] bears only coincidental resemblance to an art film.
 But such are the longueurs of this would-be slam-bang blockbuster directed by Robert Schwentke, that it sure does inspire woolgathering ...
 For an ostensible action hero, Henry Golding in the title role does an awful lot of standing around and looking tense.
 The mayhem is frantic yet forgettable, and the possibly inadvertent goofiness extends from dialogue humdingers like 'For 600 years, our ninjas have brought peace and stability to Japan' to a central-casting villainess who looks like she has a side gig as a dominatrix."
 Johnny Oleksinki of New York Post rated the film 2 out of 4 stars, and wrote "All of this is building toward Snake Eyes becoming a Joe, but the martial arts film's connection to the main story feels frail, as if Crouching Tiger, Hidden Dragon ended with Michelle Yeoh becoming an Avenger.
 The fights, taken on their own, are occasionally OK, but not enough to lift this joke- and fun-free slog."
 Soren Andersen of The Seattle Times rated the film 1.5 out of 4 stars, and wrote " The fight scenes, full of swordplay and gunfire, are choppily edited and somehow lackadaisical.
 It's as though Schwentke was operating from a checklist of expected action-movie clichés and hurries through them all."
 He also went on to criticize Henry Golding's performance, writing "That guy [Snake Eyes] is supposed to be a super ninja.
 Lithe and limber.
 Tough and toned.
 An enigma.
 A loner.
 A total badass.
 Golding is none of those.
 Crazy Rich Asians revealed his forte as being a sexy smoothie.
 Easy on the eyes.
 Effortlessly engaging.
 Not the skill set for Mr. Snake Eyes" and said he lacked "presence".

 Future

-In May 2020, a follow-up film was announced to be in development, with a script co-written by Shrapnel and Waterhouse. di Bonaventura will return as producer, while the project will be a joint-venture production between Paramount Pictures, Metro-Goldwyn-Mayer, Entertainment One and di Bonaventura Pictures.
-With the financial failure of the film, the status of the follow-up is now unknown.
+In May 2020, a follow-up film was announced to be in development, with a script co-written by Shrapnel and Waterhouse.
+Di Bonaventura was set to return as producer, while the project would be a joint-venture production between Paramount Pictures, Metro-Goldwyn-Mayer, Hasbro Entertainment and Di Bonaventura Pictures.